-Question 8: Participation in the trip is directly connected to my responsibilities as a Member of the House, serving my district.
-I am actively engaged in matters pertaining to U.S. immigration policy, access to asylum in the United States, and border security.
-Meeting with U.S. diplomats in Panama and Panamanian government officials, which will be an opportunity to examine regional migration patterns in the Western Hemisphere, will better inform my work to support my constituents and address issues in my district.
+Question 8: Participation in the trip is directly connected to my responsibilities as a Chief of Staff to a Member of the House, serving our district.
+We are actively engaged in matters pertaining to U.S. immigration policy, access to asylum in the United States, and border security.
+Supporting the Congresswoman meeting with U.S. diplomats in Panama and Panamanian government officials, which will be an opportunity to examine regional migration patterns in the Western Hemisphere, will better inform our work to support our constituents and address issues in my district.